 You can check to see if a specific format works, just by visiting the feed URL.
 If you've got it right, you'll be greeted by a list of blog posts.
 (Make sure they're from the correct site.)

 If you're still having no luck locating your feed address, you can use Feedburner to help locate the feed address, just by entering the URL of a site.

 Adding a Feed to WordPress

 Now we're onto the meat of the subject -- adding the feed.

 - In your WordPress dashboard (http://yoursite.com/wp-admin), navigate to the left side and hover over "Appearance."

 - In the middle of the screen, there will be a section called "Available Widgets."
 Locate the widget called "RSS."

 - In the right pane, there will be various sections titled, "Widget Area for ____."
 Drag the RSS widget to whichever area you want.
 If you're not sure which area you want, just drag it to any area.
 (You can change it later.)

-- Once you drag the widget to the widget area, the a box will open, asking for some configuration details.
-If it doesn't pop up, you can just click the arrow within the widget to open it.
+- Once you drag the widget to the widget area, then a box will open, asking for some configuration details.
+If it doesn't pop up, you can just click the arrow on the widget to open it.

 - Under "Give the feed a title", give it a name.
 (This is optional, but I recommend it since it tells your readers a bit about the feed.)